M1stI4orK7U8y/M1stI4orK7U8y.github.io/_posts/2018-08-14-collection-3.markdown

 title: NUTN Library APP
 description: |
 ---
-Provide "News", "Collection Search", "Lending Record", "New Acquisitions News", "Service Time", "Contact", "Lending Rule", and "Suggest New Acquisitions" features for NUTN library users.
+Provide convenient features for NUTN library users such as "News", "Collection Search", "Lending Record", "New Acquisitions News", and so on. .
 Let users get news and look for infomation every time and every where.